shanika97/EmployeeManagementSystem/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

-here i update new feature.Now user can upload profile pic .
+here I update new feature.Now user can upload profile pic .